Einsums/Einsums/README.md

 * A Fast Fourier Transform library, either FFTW3 or DFT from MKL.
 * For call stack backtracing, refer to the requirements listed [here](https://github.com/bombela/backward-cpp).
 * HIP for graphics card support.
 Uses hipBlas, hipSolver, and the HIP language.
 Does not yet support hipFFT.
+* cpptrace for backtraces.
+* LibreTT for GPU transposes.
+* pybind11 for the Python extension module.

 ## Examples
 This will optimize at compile-time to a BLAS dgemm call.